 Tax.
 Without proper planning taking significant payments could mean you push yourself into higher rate tax bands and pay an unnecessarily high amount of tax.
+If you live outside the UK then you will need to understand how any payments will be taxed in that overseas country.

 Inheritance tax.
 Money taken from your pension will form part of your estate.
 Currently, funds remaining in your SIPP on your death will not in most cases form part of your estate for UK inheritance tax purposes - but the government has recently announced that this will change from 6th April 2027.
+If you live outside the UK then please take tax advice on how your SIPP funds will be treated on your death in that country.